stw-tech/crawl/README.md

 - `xlrd`
 - `lxml`
 - `xmltojson`
-  > should comment out one line in `xmltojson.py` or it will happen some error, there are an example below
+  > should comment out one line in `xmltojson.py` or it will meet some error, there are an example below

   ```
   # --- Setup